H3xaChad/dotfiles/README.md

    git clone https://github.com/H3xaChad/dotfiles.git
    ```

-2. Navigate to the dotfiles directory and use stow:
+2. Navigate to the dotfiles directory and use stow to create symlinks for .config folders:
    ```sh
    cd dotfiles && stow .
    ```